arkadiusjonczek/go-rest-api-protobuf-protovalidate-demo/README.md

 ## Requirements

-To generate the go files for the protobuf definitions you need `buf`.
+To generate the go files for the protobuf definitions you need `buf` installed.

 ## Usage

 ### Protobuf

-To generate the go files for the protobuf definitions run:
+To generate the go files to `pkg/proto/demo/v1` for the protobuf definitions located under `proto/demo/v1` run:

 ```shell
 buf generate